The 9 Best Indoor Cycling Bikes For Home Use 2023

 The result is a smoother feel.

-That said, some more sophisticated cycles (like the Keiser M3i, which you’ll see down below) can accomplish the same thing by using a really lightweight flywheel, but by getting it spinning really fast.
+That said, some more sophisticated cycles (like Keiser’s M3i Studio Plus mentioned earlier) can accomplish the same thing by using a really lightweight flywheel, but by getting it spinning really fast.

 In these cases, light flywheels can work exceptionally well.